Background pattern

 Subsequent doses

-Dose of fibrinogen= [Target level (g/l) - measured level (g/l)]
+Dose of fibrinogen = [Target level (g/l) - measured level (g/l)]

-(mg/kg of body weight) 0.017 (g/l per mg/kg of body weight)
+(mg/kg body weight) 0.017 (g/l per mg/kg body weight)

-Dosage for neonates, infants and children
+Dosing for neonates, infants, and children

 Method of administration